yungookim/phonegap_plugin_clipboard/README.md

 phonegap_plugin_clipboard
 =========================

-Clipboard plugin for Phonegap tested for Android version 2.3 ~ 4.1
+Clipboard plugin for Phonegap tested for Android version 2.3 ~ 4.1 inspired by https://github.com/phonegap/phonegap-plugins/tree/master/Android/ClipboardManager

 ##To use##